Obsession (Michael Des Barres & Holly Knight song): Background

 In 1983, co-writer Michael Des Barres, who was recovering from a heroin addiction, wanted to write a song about obsession that would appeal to a broad audience, and he decided to focus on romantic obsession instead of drug addiction.
 His producer Mike Chapman arranged for him to collaborate with Holly Knight, who was also signed to Chapman's publishing company.
 The lines "Like a butterfly, a wild butterfly / I will collect you and capture you" were inspired by The Collector (1965), a psychological horror film that Des Barres had watched about a man who kidnaps a beautiful woman.
-Co-writer Holly Knight would often practice or write riffs on the bass E-string of her guitar, which spawned the bass rhythm of "Obsession".
+Knight would often practice or write riffs on the bass E-string of her guitar, which spawned the bass rhythm of "Obsession".